Kotlin/KEEP/proposals/multi-field-value-classes.md

 So, it is necessary to create intermediate MFVC unbox methods for nested MFVC properties.

 Furthermore, if they existed, they could be overridden to optimize nested access.
-The methods must also have default implementations that created intermediate boxes.
+The methods must also have default implementations that create intermediate boxes.
 This would allow such properties to be overridden in Java or by non-trivial getters.
 It would also help to save binary compatibility.
 As MFVC cannot have properties with custom getter and backing field simultaneously, the only cause of choice between effective and default implementation is whether the current regular class property getter is default or not.
 So, when it becomes default/not default subgetters of the current class change there implementation to effective/default and do not affect other classes.

 Naming unbox methods becomes more difficult with nested MFVC.
 A node in MFVC tree can be identified by its path from the root (e.g. `["mfvc1", "mfvc2", "x"]` for the example above).
 Each of elements of a path can be identified by its name or by its index.
 Better readability is necessary in stack traces.
 So, names are chosen.